 To bring a statutory bad faith claim, a plaintiff is required to give the insurer 60 days’ written notice for any alleged violation.
 From there, the insurer has another 60 days upon receipt to either correct the circumstances or pay the damages.
-This is part of the reason it’s so important to have an experienced attorney working with you early on in any personal injury claim or as soon as you suspect you may have been treated unfairly by the insurer.
+This is part of the reason it’s so important to have an experienced bad faith insurance lawyer in Fort Myers working with you early on in any personal injury claim or as soon as you suspect you may have been treated unfairly by the insurer.

 Claims involving third parties can be filed either under this statutory provision or according to common law.
 If they are filed under common law, no civil remedy notice is required.

 As noted in the 2006 Florida Supreme Court ruling in Macola v.
 Government Employees Ins.
 Co., the essence of a third-party bad faith insurance claim is that an insured is exposed to an excess judgment because the insurer failed to properly and promptly defend the claim.
 In other words, the insurer had an opportunity to settle the case for the policy limit or under the policy limit, but refused and thus exposed the insured to a monetary judgment that exceeded policy limits.